-- In the left list, select the check box for channel 1, and then click Channel 1 now appears in the right list.
-Perform the same operations to channel 4. - 3.
-Click Apply to save the setting, and then click Yes.
+1. In the left list, select the check box for channel 1, and then click appears at the previous line of channel 1 in the list.
+Perform the same operations to channel 1, so channel 1 appears at the previous line of channel 4 in the list.